rehierl/node-tree-outliner/2-0-core-design/2-0-sectioning-nodes.md

 **CLARIFICATION**
 Type-1 and type-2 sectioning nodes add no additional requirement to the structure of a node tree.
-That is, because the section's open event is the corresponding event of the section's sectioning node.
+That is because the section's open event is the corresponding event of the section's sectioning node.
 As such, the "open" operation does not require knowledge of any additional node, or any specific node structure.